hbibel/funstall/docs/design/updates.md

 may be moved to a pip-based installer.
 In this scenario, the old package must be removed and reinstalled.

+Funstall currently automatically updates itself before installing or updating a package.
+This is because in my workflow I would update it anyway and it allows me to iterate on the package definition file without much consideration about compatibility.
+Consider that for scripts that require more stable behavior this may not be desired.
+If I encounter such a use case, I would add a `funstall self update` command and add a version to the package file.

 The whole update process looks like this:

 1. Update funstall itself